 purpose, the NIH says:

-results of the earlier trials and compare the new treatment with other commonly
+of the earlier trials and compare the new treatment with other commonly used treatments.

-These trials collect additional information on risks and benefits of the new
+trials collect additional information on risks and benefits of the new treatment.

 The good news is that most clinical trials test treatments that already have shown